APrioriInvestments/typed_python/build_scripts/README.md

 This process should create a `./wheels` directory under the typed_python repo root with 4 wheels for python 3.7-3.10 built for linux x86_64.

-To build arm64 wheels, just do `run_build.sh aarch64`.

 ## Release to pypi

 1. pip install twine